 “That gives us a different lens on the kinds of skill sets that students need, the kind of methodologies they need to perfect, the kinds of problems that businesses need to tackle,” Hummels says.

-Amy David, a clinical associate professor of management, researches the impact of the arts in business education.
+Amy David, a clinical professor of management, researches the impact of the arts in business education.
 She has found that exposure to live theater can influence business school students to make more ethical business decisions.

 David was named a Poets & Quants Top 50 Undergraduate Business Professor in 2020.
 The Poets & Quants coverage highlighted David’s “fascinating and unique research” and noted she “demonstrates leadership, kindness, innovation and support in her classroom and goes beyond what a normal professor would for their students.”